 The first half of the year is over, and many investors are taking stock of the current landscape.
-U.S. elections are upcoming, the Fed still hasn’t made a second rate increase, and the Brexit vote is just the latest shock in a year that has lived up to expectations for high volatility.
 How are investors supposed to prepare for the future when tomorrow’s news is always a big question mark?

 The great thing is, if you have a properly allocated, diversified strategy, you don’t have to predict the future.